KimBergstroem/geoMastermind-Game/README.md

 ### Imagery 🔹

-All the images displayed in this site was originelly downloaded by the sites below, and modified in Photoshop.
+All the images displayed in this site was originelly downloaded by the sites below mentioned in Credit, Media section, and modified by me in Photoshop.

 ### Wireframes 🔹